Priya-wd/Git-Help/README.md

 # Git-Help

-## Steps to Add a Node.js Project to Github using Cloud9/GoormIDE/Any-Cloud-IDE
+## How to add a Node.js project to Github using Cloud9/GoormIDE/Any-Cloud-IDE
 1) git init
 2) git add .  (dot)
 3) git commit -m "FirstCommit"